3 Act 8 Sequence Screenplay Structure

 Consider the opening sequence carefully because it is the most important sequence in the script.
 Imagine that the screenplay arrives at the office of a potential producer.
 A young, inexperienced reader has been assigned to read the script and write a coverage document to be passed on to the next person in the process.
 Bore that reader and the reader will not recommend it.
-Consequently, the opening scenes should contain some of the best material in the story for hooking the interest of that reader.
+Consequently, the opening scenes should contain some of the best material in the story for hooking the interest of the reader.
 The first sequence of the summary is the first half of the first paragraph.

 When we say that this sequence is about the introduction, we do not mean to have the characters walk about and introduce themselves to each other.
 In fact, minimize as much as possible what we refer to as the “handshake introduction” of characters.
 We need to learn the names of the important characters.
 That does not necessarily mean having the characters use verbal introductions such as “My name is John,” which can seem unnatural and be a waste of time and the actors’ talents.

 An excellent example of character name introduction is in Romancing the Stone.
 In the film, we are introduced to Jack and the evil villain early on, but do not learn their names until well into the story.
 The audience sees Joan’s lonely life and her lack of romance.
 The character is a romance writer, and in the opening scenes this is shown rather than told.
 Part of the introduction is to establish the world in which the story will take place, the status quo.
 The protagonist’s status quo is the world before he or she is forced to make decisions that move the story forward.